|Number of Traditional Undergraduates||1,232|

 Please cite evidence of student or alumni accomplishment, such as graduation rate, graduate school placement, job placement, awards, etc.

-Traditional students graduating in the spring of 2017 have received job offers from such employers as Wells Fargo, BB&T Bank, Bank of America, Xerox, US Senate Budget Committee, Duke Energy, Charlotte-Mecklenburg Libraries, Holy Angels, and CaroMont Regional Medical Center.
-Of the students responding to the Senior Survey, 30% of graduates indicated that they were already employed and would continue to remain employed in the same position.
-Another 16% of respondents will begin a new, full-time position following graduation.
-11% indicated that they would be attending a graduate program in the fall of 2017.
+Traditional students graduating in the spring have received job offers from such employers as Wells Fargo, BB&T Bank, Bank of America, Xerox, US Senate Budget Committee, Duke Energy, Charlotte-Mecklenburg Libraries, Holy Angels, and CaroMont Regional Medical Center.
+Of the students responding to the 2017-2018 Senior Survey, 28% of graduates indicated that they were already employed and would continue to remain employed in the same position.
+Another 15% of respondents will begin a new, full-time position following graduation.
+Additionally, 13% indicated that they would be attending a graduate program in the fall of 2017.
+More than half of our students indicated an annual salary above $30,000.

 Please identify any notable public recognition of your institution’s academic quality in the last three years, such as rankings, awards, etc.